breathe/NotebookScripter/README.md

 >>>
 ```

 Unlike `run_notebook`, `run_notebook_in_process` cannot return the module as Python modules are not transferrable across process boundaries.
 It's still possible to retrieve serializable state from the notebook though.
 Return values can be retrieved by passing the 'return_values' parameter.
-After executing the notebook, any variables on the module scope with these names will be serialized, transferred from the subprocess back to the calling process, deserialized and then returned as a python dictionary.
+After executing the notebook, any variables on the module scope with these names will be serialized, transferred from the subprocess back to the calling process, deserialized, and an anonymous module with those parameters will be returned to the caller.
 All requested values must be pickle serializable (otherwise, their repr() will be returned).

 ```pycon
 >>> module = run_notebook_in_process("./Example.ipynb", mode={"a_useful_mode_switch": "non_idiot_mode"}, return_values=["some_useful_value"])